jdsham/hf-ai-agents-course/docs/src/ARCHITECTURE.md

 - Prompt engineering best practices
 - Error handling and resilience in distributed systems
 - Testability and maintainability in AI workflows
+- Observability and monitoring in AI systems
+- Performance analysis and optimization in multi-agent workflows

 **Section Summary:**
-This section documents the key architectural decisions, alternatives considered, trade-offs, risks, and future evolution plans for the multi-agent system.
+This section documents the key architectural decisions, alternatives considered, trade-offs, risks, and future evolution plans for the multi-agent system, including comprehensive observability and monitoring capabilities.
 It also provides a glossary and references for further study.

 **Key Takeaways:**
 - Key design decisions are documented with rationale and alternatives
 - Trade-offs and risks are identified with mitigation strategies
 - Architecture is designed for future extensibility and maintainability
+- Comprehensive observability and monitoring capabilities are integrated throughout the system
 - Glossary and references support onboarding and ongoing learning

 ---